HOW WE TEACH

 What it looks like

-A pair of children makes a rocket ship out of blocks and takes turns looking for aliens through their homemade telescope.
+A pair of children makes a rocket ship out of blocks and takes turns looking for space creatures through their homemade telescope.

-A group of children sits on the rug in their classroom.
+A group of children sits together in their classroom.
 They count how many large beads they add to their shoestring, then comment on how heavy their strings are getting, saying, “Isn’t it getting heavier and heavier?”

 With scrap paper from the classroom, children learn how to make new sheets of paper using a blender and mesh screens.

-A child who loves games is taught how to play a card game called BLINK in which she has to distinguish between color, number, and shape while figuring out which card to play.
+A child who loves games is taught how to play a card game called BLINK in which children have to distinguish between color, number, and shape while figuring out which card to play.

-After snack, the children clean up their own places, walk over to the bookshelf, independently choose a book, and then browse through the pages until all children are finished and on the rug looking at books.
+After snack, the children clean up their own places, walk over to the bookshelf, independently choose a book, and then browse through the pages until all children are finished.

-A child who loves to scribble, draw, and write is given a blank book to compose and illustrate his very own story.
+A child who loves to scribble, draw, and write is given a blank book to compose and illustrate their very own story.

-A class of children walks to a local market where their teachers show them the huge selection of pumpkins, ranging in size from the enormous to the very tiny.
-Together they buy some small pumpkins and bring them back to their classroom to paint and decorate.
+A class of children walks to a local outdoor market where their teachers show them the huge selection of pumpkins, ranging in size from the enormous to the very tiny.
+Together they buy some small pumpkins and bring them back to school to paint and decorate.

-A child who touches a friend on the face while waiting to wash hands hears “I don’t like it when you touch my face” from the friend, and a teacher helps the two children talk through the situation.
+A child who knocks down a friend’s block building hears “I don’t like it when you knock down my blocks” from the friend, and a teacher helps the two children talk through the situation.

-In the dramatic play area, a 2-year-old places a pot in the pretend oven to make dinner for his babies.
+In the dramatic play area, a 2-year-old places a pot in the pretend oven to make dinner for their babies.

-At circle time the classes of 3- and 4-year-olds figure out how many children came to school that day by counting the children sitting together on the rug.
+At circle time the classes of 3- and 4-year-olds figure out how many children came to school that day by counting the children sitting in the circle.

-A class of children takes a walk around the block collecting leaves.
+A class of children collects leaves in the park.
 After nap the children make a giant leaf collage together by arranging and placing their collected leaves on a long sheet of contact paper while observing the different colors and shapes of the leaves.